 In therapy, we'll look at both overarching patterns and micro-moments together.
 This may involve exploring past relationships, noticing emotional reactions as they arise in present-day situations, and reflecting on the expectations that shape how you interpret others’ behavior.
 Over time, this process can bring greater clarity, flexibility, and choice to the way you relate to others.

 Complimentary consultation calls are for those who are considering therapy and would like to explore next steps.
-This is a time for us to get to know each other and for me to answer any questions you may have.
+This is a brief call for us to get a sense of fit and for me to answer any questions you may have.

 *Please note that I do not accept insurance.